Welcome to Gold Hill Museum

 Eight galleries tell the story of rural and town life, starting even before Shaftesbury’s notional foundation by Alfred the Great.
 Highlights of the collection include the unique Byzant, carried during annual celebrations of the securing of the water supply, so vital to a hilltop town; Dorset’s oldest fire engine, dating from 1744; fine lacework and costumes; handmade Dorset buttons; and a mummified Dorset cat.

 Gold Hill Museum is owned and managed by volunteers of The Shaftesbury & District Historical Society, a registered charity.
-You can read about the range of activities of The S & DHS in the Diary of Events, Library and Lectures & Speakers pages, in the “About Us” and “Events” menus, and in our recent Newsletters.
+You can read about the range of activities of The S&DHS in the Diary of Events, Library, Joint Activities Programme and Lectures & Speakers pages, in the “About Us” and “Events” menus, and in our recent News Blogs and Newsletters.